Skip to main content

 Is Supabase a Firebase replacement?

-For most use cases, yes.
-Supabase covers auth, database, storage, edge functions, and real-time — the same core features as Firebase.
-The main gap is Firebase's superior real-time performance and push notification service (FCM).
+For most projects, yes.
+Supabase covers auth, database, storage, edge functions, and real-time, which is the same core set Firebase gives you.
+Where it falls short is real-time performance and push notifications (FCM), and Firebase is still ahead on both.

 Can I self-host Supabase?

 Yes.
-Supabase is fully open source.
-You can run it on your own servers using Docker.
-Firebase cannot be self-hosted — it is a proprietary Google service.
-Self-hosting gives you full data sovereignty and eliminates vendor lock-in.
+Supabase is fully open source, so you can run the whole thing on your own servers with Docker.
+Firebase cannot do this, it is a closed Google service.
+Self-hosting hands you complete data sovereignty and kills any vendor lock-in worry.

 Which has better real-time support?

-Firebase.
-Firestore listeners are built into every query and handle millions of concurrent connections.
-Supabase Realtime works for moderate use cases but Firebase is the better choice if real-time is your primary feature.
+Firebase, clearly.
+Its Firestore listeners are built into every query and hold up across millions of concurrent connections.
+Supabase Realtime is fine for moderate use, but if real-time is your headline feature, Firebase is the safer call.

 Can I use Supabase with Flutter?